Bonavista, Newfoundland and Labrador: History

 Bonavista was a major commercial centre and the evidence for this is preserved at the Ryan Premises, a National Historic Site maintained by Parks Canada.
 It is a restored example of a large fish merchant's operation.

 Bonavista's status was further enhanced by the development of the Fishermen's Protective Union in the early 20th century, and the creation of nearby Port Union.
 During the peak years of 1891–1901, the Bonavista Peninsula's population of about 20,000 was centred in Bonavista.
 The Bonavista Cold Storage Co. fish plant, now a Fishery Products International operation, became the centre of fishery production after the decline of salt fish markets.

-In 1722 the first school in Newfoundland was built in Bonavista by Rev. Henry Jones.
+In 1722, the first school in Newfoundland was built in Bonavista by Rev. Henry Jones.

+In 1964, the settlement of Bonavista was incorporated into the town of Bonavista.

+In 2010, discussions were held about the potential annexation of Elliston by Bonavista.
+The proposal arose from concerns about the economic sustainability and administrative challenges of smaller municipalities in the region.
+A feasibility study was conducted to explore the benefits and drawbacks of merging services and governance.
+However, the idea was met with mixed reactions from residents, and the annexation did not proceed.
+Elliston continues to operate as an independent municipality.

-In the twentieth century the town's economy switched to being tourism-focused.
+In the 20th century, the town's economy switched to being tourism-focused.
 In 2023, it was reported that up to 80,000 visited each summer, leading to many houses to be converted into vacation rentals (more than 120 in 2023).
-These conversions flipped the housing market of the house, which twenty years earlier had seen many vacant houses, into one of shortage.
+These conversions flipped the housing market of the town, which twenty years earlier had seen many vacant houses, into one of shortage.
 As of 2023 a freeze on new vacation rental conversions was declared.